-I am an experienced psychotherapeutic counsellor, and registered member of the BACP (MBACP), providing long- and short-term counselling.
+I am an experienced psychotherapist and registered member of the UK Council for Psychotherapy (UKCP) providing individuals and couples long and short term psychotherapy.
 My approach is grounded in existential therapy.
 I work relationally and I am interested in how clients make sense of their unique embodied lived experience rather than following a rigid structure.

 I see therapy as providing a supportive space where clients can be listened to and given time to feel and process difficulties.
 It can also offer clients a concentrated time to develop an increased awareness of their opportunities and choices despite the inevitable fluctuating human experience of joy and adversity.
 Consequently this can enable clients to courageously take responsibility for their lived experiences and move forwards with integrity and a more wholehearted understanding of their potential.
 Additionally, this can cultivate trust in themselves to be able to manoeuvre through difficult experiences in the future.